PEESEgroup/Microplastic-Project/README.md

 __Citations:__
 Please use the following citation when using the data, methods or results of this work:

-Mukherjee, F., Shi, A., Wang, X., You, F., & Abbott, N. L. (2023).
-Liquid Crystals as Multifunctional Interfaces for Trapping and Characterizing Colloidal Microplastics.
-Small, 2207802.

 Shi, A., Mukherjee, F., Wang, X., You, F., & Abbott, N. L. An “All-in-one” Deep Learning Framework for Multi-feature Detection and Tracking of Microparticles in Quasi-3D.
 Submitted to Nature Machine Intelligence.